 I'm Melissa and I love design.

-In 2004 I moved from the San Francisco Bay Area to Los Angeles to study architecture, landscape and furniture design, at Art Center College of Design.
-In 2009 I graduated with a B.S. in Environmental Design and have been working as a multi-disciplinary designer ever since.
-My main focus during my studies was sustainable spatial design, which inevitably led me to pursuing the environmentally regenerative practice of landscape design.
+In 2004 I moved from the San Francisco Bay Area to Los Angeles to study architecture, landscape and furniture design at Art Center College of Design.
+In 2009 I graduated with a B.S. in Environmental Design and have been working in multiple design disciplines ever since.
+My main focus at ACCD was sustainable design, which is what inevitably led me to pursue the environmentally regenerative practice of landscape design.

 Highland Park, Los Angeles, CA